vladi03/quizzes/docs/technical-notes.md

 - Helpers: `src/utils/groupCompletion.ts` introduces `isGroupFullyCompleted` for targeted checks and `buildGroupCompletionMap` for a memoized `groupId -> boolean` lookup that `QuizListPage` reuses for both desktop pills and the mobile hamburger menu.
 - Rendering: `group-filter__status` adds a green circular checkmark and comes with an `sr-only` announcement so assistive tech can hear "Completed group" without mutating the button label.
 - Tests: dedicated unit coverage for the helpers plus new `QuizListPage` specs ensure the icon appears only on fully completed groups in both layouts.

-### Remembering group filters

-- Behavior: whichever group filter a learner selects (including `All`) now sticks while they navigate into a quiz and back or even refresh the page; clearing the group filter still requires tapping the `All` pill.
-- Storage: the chosen `groupId` is written to `localStorage` under the `quizActiveGroupFilter` key, and a lazy initializer rehydrates state when `QuizListPage` mounts.
-- Guard rails: when quizzes are refreshed and the stored `groupId` is no longer valid, the component reverts to `All` and overwrites the storage key immediately so stale values never accumulate.
-- Tests: new `QuizListPage` specs assert that selecting a filter writes the storage key, re-renders pick up the stored value, and missing groups fall back to the default.
-- Search precedence: typing into the search box still flattens the list and ignores group filters temporarily, but the remembered selection is waiting once the search term clears.

-### Mini changelog & commit suggestions

-- Added `buildGroupCompletionMap` + `isGroupFullyCompleted` helpers and surfaced the resulting green checkmarks in both desktop pills and the mobile hamburger menu.
-- Persisted `activeGroupId` via `quizActiveGroupFilter` storage so reloading the dashboard—or completing a quiz and routing back—keeps the previously selected topic filter.
-- Expanded `QuizListPage` and helper test coverage (24 specs total) plus updated README/docs to advertise the UX change.
-- Suggested commits:
-  1. `feat: show completion checkmarks for quiz groups`
-  2. `feat: persist quiz group filter selection`

 ## Historical Feature Branch (feature/import-results)